 Thompson's previous partnership with Lada Sport resulted in a new deal and his return to the World Touring Car Championship, first in just two rounds in 2012 and then a full season in 2013.
 His race car was a Lada Granta WTCC.
 His best result was the fifth place in the Russian round at Moscow Raceway.

 A new generation Lada Granta 1.6T came in 2014 and Thompson raced in all twelve rounds with that car, finishing best in the sixth place in China.
 A new Lada Vesta WTCC came in 2015 but Thompson left Lada Sport Rosneft after three rounds.
 He was out of racing until the end of the season.

 Racing with Münnich Motorsport in the inaugural WTCR season

 In 2016, Thompson was invited to join Münnich Motorsport from the second round of the World Touring Car Championship.
 He was driving the #15 Chevrolet RML Cruze TC1 in seven rounds, taking two wins among Independent drivers.
 At the end of the season, he was 14th in the overall classification and fourth among independents.

-In 2017, Thompson was out of racing and then Rene Münnich invited him again to rejoined the team.
-This time, the competition is the WTCR – FIA World Touring Car Cup.
+In 2017, Thompson was out of racing and then Rene Münnich invited him again to rejoined the team in 2018.
+This time, the competition was the WTCR – FIA World Touring Car Cup.
 Thompson's new race car was the #15 Honda Civic Type R TCR.
 He participated in the first five rounds, scoring one podium.